Things To Do

 It’s basically an excuse to turn Battersea into a huge outdoor art gallery, over which the darkness holds no sway.
 In fact if anything, it improves matters.

-NOTE: The Light Festival at Battersea Power Station takes place from 8th January-16th February.
-It’s completely free, and you can find out more at the website right HERE.
+NOTE: The Light Festival at Battersea Power Station takes place between 23rd of January to the 23rd of February.
+It’s all free.
+You can find out more at the Battersea Power Station website

 Battersea Power Station | 188 Kirtling Street, SW11 8EZ